GarrettOMoore/crema/readME.md

 # User Stories:

-    “I'm an avid coffee drinker, but I have yet to really branch out from my normal Folgers drip.“
+    “I'm an avid coffee drinker, but I have yet to really branch out from starbucks and instant coffee.“

     “I have a taste for good coffee, but I don't really know the different regions that it comes from. “

     “I want a one stop shop for help making coffee with the most popular brewing methods.”

     "I love to listen to good music while I drink my coffee on a lazy day off.
 I just don't know what to listen to."

 # Technologies Used: